tfsec/tfsec.github.io/_docs/aws/elbv2/http-not-used.md

 ---
+title: aws-elbv2-http-not-used
-title: Use of plain HTTP.
+description: Use of plain HTTP.
 shortcode: aws-elbv2-http-not-used
 legacy: AWS004
 summary: Use of plain HTTP.